 9. The broker didn’t do anything or help me.
 Why do I still have to pay?

 This is a frustrating reality of renting in New York.
 Even if you feel that the broker didn’t help in any way with your leasing process, you still have to pay.
-This is because usually there is more demand than supply in New York City.
-Landlords and brokers justify this fee because the market allows for it.
+This is a big reason why the FARE Act was passed – to address this dynamic and allow renters to apartment hunt without having to pay a broker fee to someone they did not explicitly hire.

 Did you use a broker to find your last apartment?
 How was the application process and experience?
 Share an anonymous review on openigloo, and help the next renter that considers your building and landlord.